- Video surveillance can protect your business from theft, intrusion, fire, flood or burglary.

-Security is imperative for any business; after all, how can you be profitable if you can't protect your assets?
-Luckily, video surveillance systems are more intelligent and effective than ever.
-The best cameras now offer computer-like functions and features, like motion sensors and automatic mobile notifications.
-Some even let you automatically contact law enforcement instantly.
+Security is imperative for any business.
+After all, how can you be profitable if you can't protect your assets?
+Video surveillance systems are more intelligent and effective than ever.
+Cameras now offer computer-like functions and features, like motion sensors and automatic mobile notifications.
+Some systems automatically contact law enforcement instantly.

 Already know everything you need to know about video surveillance systems?
 Check out Business News Daily's Best Picks for Video Surveillance Systems for our recommendations.